swholmstead/Excavator/docs/assembly.md

 <img src="https://github.com/swholmstead/Excavator/blob/main/pictures/IMG_3700.JPEG" alt="Wheel Motor" width=600>

 Insert Wheel Motor assembly into Track Support Left.
 Secure with Motor Lock Left and a M2.6 x 6 mm screw.
-I like to make sure positive (+) end of battery is on top.
+I like to make sure positive (+) terminal on the motor is on top.
 It makes it easier for soldering later.

 Insert Wheel Idler on other end of Track Support Left and secure with M2.6 x 8 mm screws.
 Make sure screws are loose enough for idler wheel to rotate freely.